 General introduction to law with health service applications, designed for students who have not previously studied law subjects.
-Topics: how to study law; the role of law in health administration and planning; Australia's legal origins and the role of English law; federalism and the constitutional framework; types of legal rules, the theory of precedent, and legislation; access to legal advice; aspects of the law of torts, contracts, criminal law, administrative law; the coroner.
+Topics: how to study law; the role of law in health administration and planning; Australia's legal origins and the role of English law; federalism and the constitutional framework; types of legal rules, the theory of precedent, and legislation; access to legal advice; aspects of the law of torts, contracts, criminal law, administrative law; the coroner; other selected health law topics.